UekiYukino/Coursera_PythonAutomation/webInteraction/README.md

 # webInteraction
-This script is written for the activity in week 2 of "Automating Real Rorld tasks With Python" in the "Python For Automation" program
+This script is written for the activity in week 2 of __"Automating Real-World Tasks With Python"__ in the __"Google Automation with Python"__ program